Hallelujah78/BICodingChallenge/plan.md

 ## Day 4

 - Added createResponseObject.js, a function to create my responseObject (sent to frontend).
 Decided not to declare my responseObject in createResponseObject function.
 It would be easier to fill in the fields, but it's a big object.
 Not sure if that's the correct decision.
 Created helper functions and objects for creation of responseObject.

+## Day 5

+Added another helper function to create an array of objects from key/value pairs.
+Continued to work on createResponseObject function.